-Municipal Solid Waste is Burned in Fairfax County
+Municipal Solid Waste is Turned Into Energy in Fairfax County

 All municipal solid waste in Fairfax County that is not recycled through curbside or drop off programs ends up at the Covanta waste-to-energy facility located at the I-95 Landfill in Lorton.
 In the waste-to-energy conversion, the volume of trash is reduced by 90%.

 Every day about 150 to 200 trucks, each carrying as much as 20 tons of trash, arrive at the facility.
 The trucks enter a huge garage-type structure and dump the trash on the tipping floor.

 A bulldozer pushes the trash into a pit that has a maximum capacity of 16,000 tons but typically holds 8,000 tons.
 Big cranes pick up the trash and feed it into the hopper, which goes to the boiler.
 This is where combustion happens.